Harvick wins at Darlington as NASCAR returns to racing

 Teams were required to submit rosters in advance with only 16 members allotted per car.
 Names were on a list at a checkpoint at the end of a gravel road just off Harry Byrd Highway and everyone who passed through had their temperature checked and logged before they could enter.

 NASCAR did not have to turn anyone away, and all 40 drivers were cleared to race.
-NASCAR has declined to do COVID-19 testing to ensure those tests go to those in need.
+NASCAR has declined to do COVID-19 testing to ensure those tests go to those in need, but competitors are supposed to log who they come into contact with, not return to the race shop after being at the track and continue to follow CDC guidelines on social distancing.

 Among those to make it inside were Ryan Newman, back for the first time since he suffered a head injury exactly three months ago in a wreck on the final lap of the Daytona 500.
 Newman missed only three races because of NASCAR's shutdown and finished 15th in his return.